 about this project

-99 portraits is a visual response to Raymond Queneau’s Exercises in Style, a book in which the author retells the same short story in 99 different ways.
+99 portraits is my visual response to Raymond Queneau’s Exercises in Style, a book in which the author retells the same short story in 99 different ways.
 I read the book, but what exactly had I read?
 For with each variation, the notion of a single story faded ever more into the background.
 The real story existed in the variations as a whole.
-And I wondered if I could do something similar in pictorial form.
-Thus began my series of “exercises”, based on a portrait of the author.
-Exercises in style that became exercises in seeing.

 Photo of Queneau shot by Man Ray in 1925, and which I stumbled upon online in a catalogue for an auction.